 Medical Oncology Program

-Blue Cross and Blue Shield of North Carolina (Blue Cross NC) will be implementing a new Medical Oncology Program (Program) effective April 1, 2017.
-The new program is designed to promote optimal support for our members' cancer care needs, while simultaneously reducing the costs for managing one of the most complex, expensive and prevalent diseases members can encounter.
+Blue Cross and Blue Shield of North Carolina (Blue Cross NC) implemented the Medical Oncology Program (Program) effective April 1, 2017.
+The Program is designed to promote optimal support for our members' cancer care needs, while simultaneously reducing the costs for managing one of the most complex, expensive and prevalent diseases members can encounter.
 The Program includes online access for oncologists, urologists, and hematologists to decision support tools for selecting cancer treatment regimens, which are consistent with current evidence and consensus guidelines.
 In addition, the Program includes Cancer Treatment Pathways (Pathways) based on medical evidence and best practices developed with leading cancer experts.
 Pathways offer support in identifying highly effective therapies that can be often more affordable for our members.

 Pathway regimens are widely accepted as a key component to manage oncology quality and costs.
 More specific than guidelines, Pathway regimens identify treatments selected based on clinical effectiveness, favorable toxicity profiles, and cost.
 The Cancer Treatment Pathways are based on a detailed review of efficacy, toxicity and cost informed by a clinical library and include evidence drawn from: